![]() |

 (blue tips)

 Just like the Green Slimmer except it has blue tips and blue growing margins.
 Originally acquired from Richard of mobileaquatic.com this is a great beginner SPS.
-Growth can be as fast as 1/2" a month and branching is very dependant on flow, in that the more current this coral gets the more branches will form.
-This is a medium thickness branching stag horn coral with the average branch being 1/2" thick. |
+Growth can be as fast as 1/2" a month.
+The more current this coral gets the more branches will form.
+This is a medium thickness branching stag horn coral.
+Click

 ![]() |